WPChill/download-monitor/readme.txt

 = 1.0.0 =
 * Complete rewrite of the plugin making use of custom post types and other best practices.
 Fresh start version '1' to prevent auto-updates (legacy importer needs to be used to migrate from old versions).

+== Upgrade Notice ==

+= 1.6.0 =
+If you're using the Page Addon or Amazon S3 extension you must update these extensions too.
+Visit https://www.download-monitor.com/ for more information.